microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

         - `[ResourceId <String>]`: The resource id.
         - `[ResourceLocation <String>]`: The resource URI for the object.
 For example, the resource URI for a copied page or section.
       - `[Pages <IMicrosoftGraphOnenotePage[]>]`: The pages in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
       - `[Resources <IMicrosoftGraphOnenoteResource[]>]`: The image and other file resources in OneNote pages.
-Getting a resources collection is not supported, but you can get the binary content of a specific resource.
+Getting a resources collection isn't supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.
         - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[Content <Byte[]>]`: The content stream